-Fair trade displays for comic publisher Huuda Huuda.
-Five shelves to be transported by one man with no car.
-Belt-and-beam design and custom made transport trailer.
+Trade fair displays for comic publisher Huuda Huuda.
+Five shelves to be transported across Finland by one man with no car.
+Tool-free belt-and-beam design, custom made transport trailer.

-Counter, book and record shelves for Jelle Cugaert’s Pitkämies comic store in Helsinki, also housing the Finnish Comic Society’s gallery and the studio of comic drawers’ collective Kuti Kuti.
-Designs made to honor the hand as the main force in this building.
+Counter, book and record shelves for Jelle Hugaert’s Pitkämies comic store in Helsinki.
+Also housing the Finnish Comic Society’s gallery and the studio of comic drawers’ collective Kuti Kuti, the design for the shop was made to honor the hand as the building’s main force.

 223DCNC is a formal and mechanical study of the possibilities to create three-dimensional constructs departing from a two-dimensional production environment.
 Specific problematics like undercutting and hinges are resolved by employing the thickness of the material as an agent to change the orientation of a connection.